defenseunicorns/pepr/docs/080_faq/README.md

 Differences:

-* They have very different mission statements.
-Pepr focuses on making operators as easy as possible.
-Kyverno focuses on reporting, not building operators.
 * Pepr is more like a "framework" than a tool.
 In Pepr you create a Pepr [Module](https://docs.pepr.dev/main/user*guide/pepr*modules/).
 In the Pepr module you define [capabilities](https://docs.pepr.dev/main/user*guide/capabilities/) that enforce / apply desired cluster state.
 * Pepr is written in TypeScript.
 Kyverno is written in Go.
 * Pepr provides the flexibility of a full-fledged, strongly typed programming language to decide what decisions to make based on events happening in the cluster.
 With Kyverno, you are limited to the constraints of YAML.